govindchari/govindchari.github.io/wip_posts/2023-09-19-solving-lasso.md

 where $A \in \mathbb{R}^{m \times n}$

 A first thought to solve this problem might be gradient descent, however the objective function is non-smooth (due to the l1 penalty), so we cannot use gradient descent.
 A second thought is to use subgradient descent, which is a generalization of gradient descent to non-smooth functions.
-This would work, but subgradient descent has an extremely slow convergence rate of $\mathcal{O}(1 / \sqrt{t})$ (meaning you need four times the iterations to double the accuracy) so we will look at better algorithms.
+This would work, but subgradient descent has an extremely slow worst-case convergence rate of $\mathcal{O}(1 / \sqrt{t})$ (meaning you need four times the iterations to double the accuracy) so we will look at better algorithms.

 ## Reformulating as Quadratic Program
 One of the easiest things to do would be reformulating this problem as a Quadratic Program (QP) as follows: